The SBHC Model

 - Save parents time by reducing missed work hours

-Services are available to students regardless of their ability to pay, insurance status, race, color, national origin, religion, immigration status, sexual orientation, handicap, or gender.
-Reasonable accommodations are made to provide confidential services to non-English speaking students.
+Services are available to students regardless of their ability to pay, insurance status, race, color, national origin, religion, sex, gender identity and/or gender expression/presentation, immigration status, sexual orientation, disability or marital status.
 In some instances, centers provide services to siblings, families, and community members as well.

 - Routine physicals, well-child exams, and sports exams;